 The plural they originated around the 13th century, and it didn’t take long for its singular form to emerge.
-According to the Oxford English Dictionary, the earliest known instance of the singular they can be found in the medieval poem William and the Werewolf from 1375.
+As professor and linguist Dennis Baron writes in a post at the Oxford English Dictionary, the earliest known instance of the singular they can be found in the medieval poem William and the Werewolf from 1375.
 A section translated from the Middle English to modern English reads, “Each man hurried [. . .] till they drew near [. . .] where William and his darling were lying together.”
 Because most language changes develop orally before they’re written down, this form of they likely had been in use for years by this point.

 You don’t have to dig through obscure texts to find examples of this version of the word—it’s been employed by some of the greatest writers of the English language for centuries.
 In 1386, barely a decade after the singular they made its debut in print, Geoffrey Chaucer used it in The Canterbury Tales.
 William Shakespeare was a fan of the usage, writing it into several of his plays, including A Comedy of Errors and Hamlet.
 Two centuries later, Jane Austen used they to describe a single entity in Mansfield Park.
 She wrote in her 1814 novel, “I would have everybody marry if they could do it properly.”

 Jane Austen, Charles Dickens, W.H.
-Auden, and other writers from the 19th century and beyond weren’t the only ones who flouted this shift in thinking.
+Auden, and other writers from the 19th century and beyond weren’t the only ones who flouted this rule.
 Most people continued to use the singular they in their speech and writing, often without realizing it.
-This is still the case today.
+This is still true today.
 Sentences like “everyone should bring their towel to the beach” or “they forgot their wallet” are technically incorrect according to the rule invented a few hundred years ago, but they sound natural in everyday conversation.
 Replacing they in those examples with he or she, on the other hand, would feel forced.

-The singular they is accepted by many major publications today.
+The singular they, whether it’s referring to a specific individual or the general members of a group, is accepted by many major publications today.
 It also attracts more hate than ever.
 Because the term is used by many nonbinary people, it’s the target of transphobia-fueled attacks.
 But a word’s “proper” usage isn’t decided by its most vocal advocates or opponents.
 The conventions of a language are shaped by the general population that uses it daily.
 Based on the singular they’s prominence in books, poems, and casual conversation since the 14th century, it’s earned its spot in the English dictionary.